Your Guide to Addiction Medicine Fellowships

 Using the Fellowship Map

 The fellowship map is a valuable tool for identifying suitable programs.
-By clicking program icons, applicants can view key information, including current openings for the 2026–2027 appointment year and specialized training opportunities.
-Only programs participating in the NRMP Match are shown on the updated map.
+By selecting program icons, applicants can view key details, including specialized training opportunities.
+The map displays programs that have committed to participating in the upcoming NRMP Match.

 The map can be expanded for easier viewing and allows users to filter programs by departmental affiliation, open positions(s), and specialized training.
 Addiction medicine fellowships are affiliated with a variety of departments and residencies, most commonly family medicine, internal medicine, or psychiatry, but sometimes emergency medicine or pediatrics.
 Affiliations may vary, and program directors may come from specialties different from the host department.